Speech Therapy Calculators

 Frequently Asked Questions

-What is Voice Handicap Index (VHI)?
+What is the Voice Handicap Index (VHI)?

-How to safely assess dysphagia?
+How to assess dysphagia safely?

-Do calculators replace speech-language assessment?
+Do calculators replace speech therapy assessment?